michellejw/bolus-calculator/README.md

 The design and over-arching functionality of this app is based on a module in the ['Flutter bootcamp with Dart'](https://www.udemy.com/course/flutter-bootcamp-with-dart) Udemy course.
 This learning module was in turn based on a ['BMI calculator design by Ruben Vaalt'](https://dribbble.com/shots/4585382-Simple-BMI-Calculator).
 I didn't want to make a BMI calculator, so instead I chose to do this module as an insulin dosing calculator.
 While it's nearly exactly the same, I did make some slight changes:

-- Slightly adjusted the layout
+- Adjusted the layout
-- (obviously) adjusted the calculation done in the application
+- (obviously!)
+Adjusted the calculation done in the application
 - Made sure that no matter what the insulin dose is, the user gets a positive message.
 - Made slight changes to how the code was refactored, which necessitated the use of callbacks between parent and child widgets.